steventango/colab-spades/README.md

 It uses a precompiled binary of SPAdes that is compatible with Google Colab.

+Using Google Colab for bioinformatics tools like SPAdes is useful as manually installing tools is not very convenient and web servers hosted by small individual labs are vulnerable to going down.
+Google Colab provides free, accessible, and reliable compute and user interface for bioinformatic tools.

 ## Compile SPAdes for Colab

+We cab use Docker to compile SPAdes for many environments, including Colab.

 ```bash
 docker build --build-arg="SPADES_VERSION=3.15.5" --output . .